OpenBSD manual page server

 Prints the contents of one or more certificates.

-Show fingerprint of specified public key file.
-For RSA and DSA keys ssh-keygen tries to find the matching public key file and prints its fingerprint.
+Show fingerprint of specified public key file. ssh-keygen will try to find the matching public key file and prints its fingerprint.
 If combined with -v, a visual ASCII art representation of the key is supplied with the fingerprint.

 generate